 “Where’s the keg you promised?”
 Kurt knows how to get the party started.

 “Nicky’s the only one who’s 21.
 He’s afraid he’ll get busted for buying alcohol for minors.
-We’ll go get a couple of cases and just put them out.
+We can get a couple of cases and just put them out.
 No one needs to know where they came from.
 It’ll be your folks responsibility.
 It’s their house.”

 He gives us directions to the liquor store.
 Just Nicky and I go.
-He’s still amused by my show in the surf.
+He is still amused by my show in the surf.

 “You totally dissed that surfer.
 How did you up-end him on his board.
 He got dragged a hundred yards away.”